strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/optional-software/caddy-proxy.md

 ## Configuration

-The below configuration is based on "Caddy File" type, this is a single file config that Caddy will use to run the web server.
+The below configuration is based on "Caddy File" type, this is a single file configuration that Caddy will use to run the web server.
 There are multiple other options such as the Caddy REST API that this guide will not cover, you should review the [Caddy documentation](https://caddyserver.com/docs/) for further information on alternatives.
 You can also visit the [Caddy Community](https://caddy.community/) to speak with others relating to configuration questions.

+!!!include(developer-docs/latest/setup-deployment-guides/deployment/optional-software/snippets/strapi-server.md)!!!

 ### Caddy file